idimensionz/sendgrid-webapi-v3-examples/README.md

 # sendgrid-webapi-v3-examples
-Examples of how to use the SendGrid web API V3 PHP client
+Examples of how to use the [iDimensionz SendGrid web API V3 PHP client](https://github.com/idimensionz/sendgrid-webapi-v3-php)

 **NOTE: you will need your SendGrid API key to use the iDimensionz SendGrid Web API and run these examples.**